 She is Board Certified in Neurology and in Neuromuscular Medicine.
 She is currently an Associate Professor in the department of Neurology at Northwestern University.
 She is the program director for the neuromuscular fellowship program and has been involved with the Foundation for Peripheral Neuropathy for at least 11 years.

-Previously, Adam served as a strategy consultant at McKinsey & Company where he has advised clients in the healthcare, high tech and basic materials industries.
+Before joining GHHI, Adam served as a strategy consultant at McKinsey & Company where he advised clients in the healthcare, high tech and basic materials industries.
 Prior to joining McKinsey, Adam earned a JD from the University of Michigan Law School and an MBA from Oxford where he served as a portfolio manager for the business school’s venture fund.

 Adam is deeply committed to improving the lives of PN patients around the world through better treatment options and greater awareness of current best practices in managing PN.